jbelyeu/SV-plaudit/README.md

 ```
 python Samplot/src/samplot.py -n NA12878,NA12889,NA12890 -b Samplot/test/data/NA12878_restricted.cram,Samplot/test/data/NA12889_restricted.cram,Samplot/test/data/NA12890_restricted.cram -o cramX_101055330_101067156.png -s 101055330 -e 101067156 -c chrX -a -t DUP -r ~/Research/data/reference/hg19/hg19.fa
 ```

+The arguments used above are the same as those used for the basic use case, with the addition of the following:

+`-r` The reference file used for reading CRAM files

 And the image is again below:
 <img src="doc/imgs/cramX_101055330_101067156.png">